Yoga has many aspects, and when practised in its most complete form, the ultimate aim is to discover the "Self" and improve the quality of our lives.

 We are present beings, expressing ourselves fully and enjoying every moment and life's simple joys.

-The world has conditioned us, society, and the surrounding environment as we grow up.
-We often haven't been through sitting fully with our own values, philosophies, and personal beliefs.
+As we grow up, the world has conditioned us, society, and the surrounding environment.
+We often haven't been through sitting fully with our values, philosophies, and personal beliefs.

 Rather than living from a place of genuine authenticity, we abuse the behaviours and beliefs of others, internalising them as our own.